 - a.
-Each school site shall designate a Smart Snacks in School Exempt Fundraiser contact person who shall be responsible for maintaining up-to-date documentation regarding each exempt fundraiser held at the school site. - b.
+Each school site shall designate a Smart Snacks in School Exempt Fundraiser contact person who shall be responsible for maintaining up-to-date documentation regarding each exempt fundraiser held at the school site.
+Refer to page CM-127 for an example of the School Organization Fundraising Form that schools may use. - b.
 A limit of 30 exempt fundraisers per semester may be held at each school site.
 (Vending machines, snack shops, and student stores are all considered fundraisers.) - c.
 Exempt fundraisers are prohibited from taking place while meals are being served to students under the NSLP or the SBP and while after-school snacks are being served to students under the ASSP. - d.
 The maximum duration of any individual exempt fundraiser shall be 14 days. - e.
 For each individual exempt fundraiser, documentation must be kept on file at the school site showing: - (1) The school organization, activity, class, or other group that benefits from the fundraiser. - (2) The date(s) the fundraiser is conducted, with the duration not to exceed 14 days.